aws/aws-toolkit-vscode/docs/debugging-dotnet-lambda-functions.md

 2. Add the following contents to `tasks.json`:

     * Replace `HelloWorldFunction` with the function that you wish to debug.
-    * Replace `path/to/project` with the relative path to the directory containing the `.csproj` project that you wish to debug.

     ```jsonc
     {